-- Binding international instruments and other international instruments (see also paras 2.18 2.32 2.20-2.36 on the global nuclear safety regime); - The necessary scope and elements of the governmental, legal and regulatory framework for safety (see also paras 2.33 2.47 2.37 2.52 on the legal framework and paras 2.48 2.83 2.53 2.53 2.90 on the regulatory framework); - The need for and provision for a vigorous competence building programme and the associated human and financial resources (see also paras 2.158 2.177 2.173-2.189 on human resources development and paras 2.97-2.106 2.106-2.115 on funding and financing); - The provisions and framework for research and development (see also paras 2.178 2.189 2.190 2.201 on research for safety and regulatory purposes); - The promotion of leadership and management for safety, including safety culture (see also paras 2.142 2.157 2.152 2.172 on leadership and management for safety); - The need for and provision for spent fuel management and radioactive waste management, including disposal of radioactive waste (see also paras 2.222 2.238 2.236-2.252 on safety of radioactive waste management, spent fuel management and decommissioning'); and - Potential environmental, social and economic impacts of a prospective nuclear power programmeprogrammer; and- - The need for upgrade or for establishment of all supporting infrastructure, including for example the infrastructure necessary to support emergency preparedness and response arrangements.
+- Binding international instruments and other international instruments (see also paras 2.20-2.36 on the global nuclear safety regime); - The necessary scope and elements of the governmental, legal and regulatory framework for safety (see also paras 2.37-2.52 on the legal framework and paras 2.53-2.90 on the regulatory framework); - The need for and provision for a vigorous competence building programme and the associated human and financial resources (see also paras 2.173-2.189 on human resources development and paras 2.106-2.115 on funding and financing); - The provisions and framework for research and development (see also paras 2.190-2.201 on research for safety and regulatory purposes); - The promotion of leadership and management for safety, including safety culture (see also paras 2.152-2.172 on leadership and management for safety); - The need for and provision for spent fuel management and radioactive waste management, including disposal of radioactive waste (see also paras 2.236-2.252 on safety of radioactive waste management, spent fuel management and decommissioning'); - Potential environmental, social and economic impacts of a prospective nuclear power programmer; and - The need for upgrade or for establishment of all supporting infrastructure, including for example the infrastructure necessary to support emergency preparedness and response arrangements.

-2.13 Although the State may already have experience in the management of research reactors or radioactive sources, there are new activities that should be commenced in a timely manner, and that will require the corresponding resources
+2.13 Although the State may already have experience in the management of research reactors or radioactive sources, there are new activities that should be commenced in a timely manner, and that will require the corresponding resources (human, organizational and financial).

 2.14 In most States, major projects are subject to environmental restrictions and their promoters have the obligation to demonstrate the impacts of their project (including the impacts of the different alternatives considered) by means of a document generally called the environmental impact assessment report.
 The authority to which such a report should be submitted is typically a ministry of the environment or an environmental authority.
 Interfaces, roles and coordination among other organizations involved in the environmental impact assessment should also be taken into consideration.
 For a nuclear power plant project, such a report is very broad and the radiological environmental impact analysis is only a part of the environmental impact assessment.
 Non-radiological impacts to be assessed typically include: significant environmental impacts on water, air, flora and fauna; land use, population aspects, residues and emissions (all types, i.e. water, air and soil pollution, noise, vibration, light, heat, radiation).
-This Safety Guide deals only with the radiological impacts, in accordance with the statutory mandate of the IAEA.
+This Safety Guide deals only with the radiological impacts, in accordance with the statutory mandate of the IAEA3.
 Principle 7 of the IAEA Fundamental Safety Principles [1] states that

-&lt;sup>3 Although non-radiological aspects of safety (e.g. industrial safety, fire safety) and environmental protection are not explicitly considered in this Safety Guide, States are expected to fulfil their international undertakings and obligations in relation to these.
+3 Although non-radiological aspects of safety (e.g. industrial safety, fire safety) and environmental protection are not explicitly considered in this Safety Guide, States are expected to fulfil their international undertakings and obligations in relation to these.

 "People and the environment, present and future, must be protected against radiation risks".
-The radiological environmental impact analysis (which in most States constitutes one section of the environmental impact assessment) is further addressed in paras 2.190-2.201-2.190-2.201 on radiation protection and paras 3.24-3.48 3.26-3.53 on site survey and site evaluation.
+The radiological environmental impact analysis (which in most States constitutes one section of the environmental impact assessment) is further addressed in paras 2.190-2.201 on radiation protection and paras 3.26-3.53 on site survey and site evaluation.
 In the event that the State already has a regulatory body for radiation protection and nuclear safety, this body should contribute to the review of the environmental impact assessment in its field of responsibility.